Dolphin-Bunny/Repl.it-Minecraft-Server/README.md

 #### Server stopping (after repl.it page is closed)
 You can try creating a https monitor on uptimerobot for the webpage of the server, or just leave the repl.it page open.

+#### Server stopping (with repl.it page open)
+There are several causes for this, but you can generally just start the server abck up again.